Safiyya Ingar

-Safiyya Ingar is a nonbinary British actor, voiceover artist, and writer.
+Safiyya Ingar is a British actor, voiceover artist, and writer.
 Their (Note: Ingar is non-binary and uses the pronouns they/she.
 This article uses they/them for consistency.) films include Layla (2024) and Brides (2025).
 On television, they appeared in the BBC Two miniseries Summer of Rockets (2019) and the Netflix series The Witcher (2023).

 Ingar voiced companion Valarie Lockwood in The Eleventh Doctor Chronicles audio series for Big Finish Productions alongside Jacob Dudman as the Eleventh Doctor.

 Early life

 Ingar was born in 1996 to an Indian Muslim family and brought up in an East London flat with six siblings.
 Ingar attended Leyton Sixth Form College and went on to study at Arts Educational School (ArtsEd).